auth0/Auth0.swift/README.md

 #### Facebook Login

-If you've added the [Facebook Login flow](https://developers.facebook.com/docs/facebook-login/ios) to your app, after a successful Faceboook authentication you can request a [Session Info Access Token](https://developers.facebook.com/docs/facebook-login/access-tokens/session-info-access-token/) and the Facebook user profile, and then use them both to perform a code exchange for Auth0 credentials.
+If you've added the [Facebook Login flow](https://developers.facebook.com/docs/facebook-login/ios) to your app, after a successful Faceboook authentication you can request a [Session Info Access Token](https://developers.facebook.com/docs/facebook-login/access-tokens/session-info-access-token/) and the Facebook user profile, and then use them both to perform a token exchange for Auth0 credentials.

 ```swift
 Auth0